synxbroly/Javascript_course/README.md

 <h1>The Complete JavaScript Course 2024: From Zero to Expert! by Jonas Schmedtmann .</h1>
 <hr>
 <p>
-  I started a javascript course on Udemy and I will bes sharing my code and progress here.
+  I started a javascript course on Udemy and I will be sharing my code and progress here.
 </p>